6 – 9 AUGUST 2019, SEC, GLASGOW

 Pre-Congress Academy Workshops

-The IASSIDD Academy is conducting pre-conference workshops in conjunction with the World Congress at Glasgow.
+The IASSIDD Academy is conducting pre-conference workshops which will be held at the University of Glasgow, University Avenue, Glasgow in conjunction with the World Congress at Glasgow.

 Workshops will be conducted in half-day and full-day formats and usually include the presentation of theory (the evidence base) and opportunities for activities and / or discussion among participants.
 Importantly, the content will feature innovative ideas that have practical application, with participants gaining both knowledge and skills.

 All Workshops will be held at the University of Glasgow, University Avenue, Glasgow on Monday, 5 August 2019.
 Half Day Workshops will be held from 09:30 to 12:30 (AM session) and 13:30 to 16:30 (PM session).
 Full Day Workshops will be held from 09:30 to 16:30.